camunda/camunda-bpm-platform/spin/docs/user-guide/xml/manipulating-xml.md

 attribute.value("newId");
 ```

-Also you can specify the namespace of the attribute to set.
+You can also specify the namespace of the attribute to set.

 ```java
 import static org.camunda.spin.Spin.XML;